Graspil APi

 How to Add UTM Tags?

-Tags are added similarly to the ones in the bot, with one exception: instead of using start
+Tags are added similarly to the ones in the bot, with one exception: instead of using start, you need to use the parameter startapp.

 Example:https://t.me/graspil_bot/app?startapp=source-doc